-Have you seen the new printable Glitter Sticker Paper from Silhouette?
+Have you seen the printable Glitter Sticker Paper from Silhouette?
 It’s a white sticker paper that well… glitters.
 I was curious what this paper looked like once it was printed, so I brewed up some fun and spooky gnome stickers on Procreate to test it with.
 For Merry Maker-mas, I have some Christmas Night Skies stickers you’ll love.
 Then, I used my iPad and Cricut Design Space Mobile to print and cut them with my Cricut machine.
 If you read below you’ll find out how to make our own custom material setting in Cricut Design Space and how to upload, print, and cut these stickers on an iPad.

 Tips for Using Silhouette Studios Printable Glitter Sticker Paper

 First, sourcing the Silhouette Glitter Sheets.

 This paper is not available on Amazon at this time in the white, I found it at my local Michael’s along with an iridescent sticker paper that I’m super excited to try.

 This works easily for Cricut desktop users as you can position your design on the mat where you’d like it to be.